ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservices.md

 {:note: .note}
 {:important: .important}

-# Ordering, viewing, and removing services for vCenter Server with Hybridity Bundle instances
+# Ordering, viewing, and deleting services for vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingremovingservices}

 You can order services for your VMware vCenter Server with Hybridity Bundle instance, such as a disaster recovery solution.
-When you no longer need these services, you can remove them from your instance.
+When you no longer need these services, you can delete them from your instance.

 ## Available services for vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingremovingservices-available-services}